ralphje/signify/docs/authenticode_files.rst

 Both files can be checked, although the content of the file is simply signed by using a generic SignedData object, and there's no indirect data that contains an additional signature.
-That's why this file format does not return ``AuthenticodeSignedData`` objects, but rather a different subclass of ``SignedData``.
+That's why this file format does not return ``AuthenticodeSignature`` objects, but rather a different subclass of ``SignedData``.

 .. autoclass:: CtlFile